psol/MagicHat/README.md

 - Vout: regulator VIN
 - GND : strand-, sequin-, regulator GND and vibration sensor

+#### Soldering thing

+You would think that it will be easier to solder to the strand data to D1 but it is not PWM capable.

 ### Regulator

 Regulates 5V to the strand (optimal for NeoPixels brightness).